axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/datepicker/README.md

 ### width

 String-valued `width` allows to override the intrinsic dimensions of the datepicker.
 Default is `100%`.
-Note maximum of `260px` if you use it inline and minimum of `197px` if you use it as a inputfield.
+Note minimum of `260px` if you use it inline and `197px` if you use it as a inputfield.

-Allowed values:
+Example values:

-* `90%`: Sets percentage value of width of parent element.
+- `90%`: Sets percentage value of width of parent element.
-* `200`: Sets px value of width of parent element.
+- `400`: Sets px value of width of parent element.
 Note that missing `px` is added to numeric values automatically.

 ### height

 String-valued `height` allows to override the intrinsic dimensions of the datepicker.
 Default is `40`.
+Note minimum of `40px` if you use it as a inputfield.
+Note that you can't change height if you use it inline.

-Allowed values:
+Example values:

-* `90%`: Sets percentage value of height of parent element.
+- `90%`: Sets percentage value of height of parent element.
+Don't forget to set parent's height in this case.
-* `300`: Sets px value of height of parent element.
+- `300`: Sets px value of height of parent element.
 Note that missing `px` is added to numeric values automatically.

 ### label